arxae/DokiFS/docs/docs/backends/journal-backend.md

 constructor available, but this will not allow to replay.
 This can be used as a convenient way to record a journal.

 ## Operations
-The backend supports all the regular `IVfsOperation` methods.
-Since they are only used as passthrough, the compatibility ultimately depends on the backend used to replay the changes:
+The backend supports all the regular write `IVfsOperation` methods, but no query.
+Since they are only used as passthrough, the compatibility ultimately depends on the backend used to replay the changes.

-* Exists
-* GetInfo
-* ListDirectory
+While query operations are not supported, when a target backend is configured, it will use those query methods to check if a recording operation would be valid (eg. It will check if a file exists before recording a `CopyFile`)

 * CreateFile
 * DeleteFile
 * MoveFile
 * CopyFile
-* OpenRead
 * OpenWrite
 * CreateDirectory
 * DeleteDirectory